rolandtoth/Blog/input/primevue-dropdown-with-confirm/index.md

 }
 ---

-I needed a confirm dialog in my latest project and sadly realized that there is no such feature in PrimeVue's Dropdown component.
+I badly needed a confirm dialog in my latest project and I sadly realized that there was no such feature in PrimeVue's Dropdown component.
+What I was about is to ask the user if she really would like to continue because that involves some side effects.
+On selecting "No" the dropdown would just close and nothing happens.

 Before starting to redesign that part of the application I gave it a go to fix this first, in hope of skipping an unwanted refactor.
 I googled for a possible solution a bit but found nothing.
 Then I remembered from the past that in such situations overriding the given method and then re-setting it is one way to go.
 Ultimately this worked here too.

 ## Demo